mBART: Multidimensional Monotone BART: Examples

-To get some feeling for out-of-sample predictability, we performed a ``stylized'' out-of-sample experiment using the same setup as we used for the used cars example in the previous section.
-We call this ``stylized'' because it is unrealistic to observe returns from 75\% of the firms and then predict the rest.
-However, this gives a sense for how the procedures work in the particular month.
-Out-of-sample RMSE's are displayed in Figure~\ref{fig:finance-oosrp}.
-We see that mBART and the linear fit give very similar results while BART is slightly worse.
-Again, given the very low signal to noise ratio, we do not expect to be able to detect large differences.
+{ To evaluate out-of-sample predictability, we performed a ``stylized'' out-of-sample experiment as in the previous used cars example.
+That is, we randomly selected 75\% of the data to be in-sample and predicted the remaining 25\% of the data using linear regression, BART, and mBART, and repeated this 200 times.
+We call this ``stylized'' because it is unrealistic to be interested in using the returns from 75\% of the firms to predict the rest.
+However, this gives a sense for how the procedures work in our particular month.
+For each repetition, we evaluated the RMSE ratios of mBART to linear, of BART to linear and of mBART to BART.
+Boxplots of these three ratios for the 200 repetitions are displayed in Figure~\ref{fig:finance-oosrp}}. { In contrast to Figure~\ref{fig:cars-oosrp}, we see that here mBART and the linear fit yield very similar results, while BART is now somewhat worse, suggesting a tendency towards overfitting.
+Given the very low signal-to-noise ratio, the {regularizing} monotonicity constraint of mBART has helped to keep it from fitting variation in the wrong direction.}

-Our main point is that if you want to consider something more flexible than linear, and interpret the fits on a monthly basis, Figure~\ref{fig:persp-fin} shows that BART does a poor job, while mBART can give plausible nonlinear results.
+{ A key point here is that if you want to consider something more flexible than linear, and interpret the fits on a monthly basis, mBART can give plausible nonlinear results while being predictively equivalent to linear.
+At the very least, when monotonicity is a reasonable assumption, we can think of mBART as a convenient ``halfway house'' between the very flexible ensemble method BART and the inflexible linear method.}